openhab/openhab-addons/bundles/org.openhab.binding.upb/README.md

 And the items:

 ```
-// for a switch:
+// Configure as either Switch or Dimmer
-Switch LivingRoomLight "UPB Light Switch" {channel="upb:generic:pim:light-switch:switch"}
+Dimmer LivingRoomLight "UPB Light Switch" {channel="upb:generic:pim:light-switch:dimmer"}

-// for a dimmer:
-Dimmer LivingRoomDimmer "UPB Dimmer" {channel="upb:generic:pim:light-switch:dimmer"}
-// an item that can be used for scene selection
+// A scene selector (does not correspond to a physical device)
 Number UPB_Active_Scene "Active UPB Scene" {channel="upb:virtual:pim:upb-scene:linkActivated"}
 ```